-All disclosures should be recorded in writing and be shared with the DSL, the nursing team or the Senior Deputy Head who will store the record appropriately and offer support and advice about next steps.
+All disclosures should be recorded in writing and be shared with the DSL, the nursing team or a member of the SMT who will store the record appropriately and offer support and advice about next steps.

 Confidentiality

 We should be honest with regard to the issue of confidentiality.
 If it is necessary for us to pass our concerns about a student on, then we should discuss with the student: